SmartBear/readyapi4j/README.md

 	</dependency>
 	```

-2. Create a test recipe and execute it in Groovy:
+2. Create a JUnit test with a test recipe in Groovy:

-  Below example shows how to create and execute recipe locally, using SoapUI OS engine.
+  The example below shows how to create and execute a recipe with one single step locally, using the SoapUI OS engine.
-  This requires additional dependency on com.smartbear.readyapi:readyapi4j-local, there is no need to install SoapUI however.
+  This requires the additional dependency on com.smartbear.readyapi:readyapi4j-local, but there is no need to install SoapUI.
    ```groovy
    import com.smartbear.readyapi4j.execution.Execution
    import org.junit.Test